palewire/first-python-notebook/docs/index.rst

 This three-hour tutuorial will guide you through an investigation of money in politics using data from the `California Civic Data Coalition <http://www.californiacivicdata.org/>`_.

-You will learn just enough Python to do damage with the powerful `pandas <http://pandas.pydata.org/>`_  data analysis library, the most popular open-source library for working with large data files.
+You will learn just enough Python to do damage with the powerful `pandas <http://pandas.pydata.org/>`_  data analysis library, the most popular open-source tool for working with large data files.
 You will also learn how to record, remix and republish your analysis using the `Jupyter Notebook <http://jupyter.org/>`_, a browser-based tool for writing code that is emerging as the standard for sharing reproducible research in the sciences.